 And check out this cover:

-Instead of focusing on sci-fi imagery like the original covers, this one focus more on the comedy elements with 3 (presumably drunk) aliens partying with poor Roger.
+Instead of focusing on the sci-fi imagery like the original covers, this one focuses more on the comedy elements with 3 (presumably drunk) aliens partying with poor Roger.

 And it shows:

-Isn’t just the audio, the animation and the music that have been improved, the art style and new visual gags are more than welcoming sights.
+It isn’t just the audio, the animation and the music that has been improved, the art style and the new visual gags are more than welcoming sights.
 Almost everything is improved in the remake.
-There’s even more references included.
+There are even more references included.

 The new gags are funnier than ever, including a sports-type replay commentary from the Two Guys from Andromeda on some of Roger’s deaths.

-The new art style is based on 50s sci-fi b-movies bringing a new visual presentation to the game fitting the comedy.
+The new art style is based on 50s sci-fi b-movies (commonly known as retro-futuristic), bringing a new visual presentation to the game fitting the comedy.
 Especially inside the Sarien ship!

-But not only I strongly recommend this game, I also recommend the remake over the original version.
+But not only do I strongly recommend this game, but I also recommend the remake over the original version.